AgeOfLearning/aofl/aofl-js-packages/middleware/README.md

 const matchRoutes = (request, response, next) => {
   // match route logic based on request and response

-  next(response); // next should be called to process the next middleware function in the queue.
+  next(response, [err || null]); // next should be called to process the next middleware function in the queue.
 Otherwise, the operation stops.
 };

 class Router {